larsbrinkhoff/emacs-history/README.md

   Brian Reid: "Fine with me.
 I consider them to be James' property and not my own."

   James Gosling: "It’s fine with me too.
 Archaeology is a good thing :-)"

+- old-uemacs.tar.gz from Dave Conroy.

+  "I probably have a version that predates any of Daniel Lawrence's changes, but I will need to look around a little and find it."
+  "This looks like a version from 1986."